 Clubs and plenty of balls are provided - such fun!

-All in all, Crannaford Shepherd's Hut is an ideal location of a mini-holiday where you can break away from life's hectic pace.
+All in all, Crannaford Shepherd's Hut is in an ideal location of a mini-holiday where you can break away from life's hectic pace.

 Nearby Woodbury Common, an area of unspoilt heathland, criss-crossed with miles of walks with the sea sparkling in the distance.